Ardor: Exploring the Lush Soundscapes of Love Spirals Downwards

 “My flesh trembles / For fear of Thee / I am Thy servant / Comfort me”

-“I didn’t have any of these lyrics written prior to hearing the music, and each… all lyrics were written for each song, like, for that particular song.
+Despite the overtly religious language, Perry often downplayed the significance of her lyrics.
+She described her process to Jon Gonzales as reactive rather than premeditated: “I didn’t have any of these lyrics written prior to hearing the music, and each… all lyrics were written for each song, like, for that particular song.
 It wasn’t like I had a book, and I took the lyrics out of a book I’d been writing lyrics in.”

 However, in a 1998 KUCI interview, she acknowledged having attended a religious school, hinting that these themes may have emerged subconsciously.
 This intuitive approach stood in contrast to Lum’s more structured, philosophical perspective—highlighting the creative push-and-pull that shaped Ardor.